THE MAGAZINE

 Choosing the Right Variation for a Ballet Competition

 Are you planning to compete at a ballet competition this school year?
-Choosing the right variation is a key condition for success.
-What principles should guide your choice?
-TWoA talked to Inna Bayer, artistic director of Bayer Ballet Academy, and one of her students, Crystal Huang, prize winner at the Prix de Lausanne 2024, the Youth America Grand Prix 2024, 2024 YoungArts (Dance/Ballet) and of the Grand Prix at the 2024 South Africa International Ballet Competition.
+Choosing the right variation can make all the difference.
+What principles should guide your decision?
+TWoA speaks with Inna Bayer, artistic director of Bayer Ballet Academy, and her student Crystal Huang—prize winner at the Prix de Lausanne 2024, Youth America Grand Prix 2024, YoungArts 2024, and Grand Prix winner at the South Africa International Ballet Competition—about strategy, growth, and showcasing your strengths on stage.

 Spencer Rubin’s Guide to New York